dhamma1991/milestone-project-4/README.md

 #### EMAIL_USER and EMAIL_PASSWORD
 The password reset functionality makes use of a Gmail account I created for the app.
 Anyone wishing to run the app locally and make use of the password reset functionality would need to configure an email account to work with the app.
 #### STRIPE_SEC_KEY
 This is used by Stripe in order to facilitate the donations system on the app.
-A local deployment would need to set up a Stripe account and configure the app to that account.
+A local deployment would need to set up a Stripe account and configure the local deployment to that account.
 #### AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_STORAGE_BUCKET_NAME
 These variables are used in order to order to configure AWS to work with the app.
 AWS is primarily used for S3, which is where user uploaded images are stored.
 A local deployment will either have to modify settings.py in order to accommodate a different file storage system, or use a different AWS account in order to serve the files.
 ## 9. Credits